 Tennis Staff.
 Tennis director Michael Sutcliffe, who played for the College of Charleston, is a familiar face in the area, having taught at South Beach Racquet Club and Wexford Plantation on Hilton Head Island as well as at Kiawah Island Golf Resort a little to the north.
 Here he blends programs for local members with those for guests, frequently gearing up the latter over holiday periods when more visiting tennis players are likely to be in house.
 So while there may be two or three adult and junior clinics a week during normal periods, those can become daily over holidays and be supplemented by Cardio session.
 In addition, he stages a social tennis event with food and beverage once a month, scheduling it during a holiday period if appropriate.

-Courts & Fees.
+Court Complex.
 There are 8 outdoor clay courts outdoors, 4 with lights for night play.

 Golf Courses.
 May River Golf Club.
 Designed by Jack Nicklaus, this 18-hole course winds past the May River and into the forest of moss-bearded live oaks, palmettos, and pines.